You are listening to the Sean Hannity Radio Show Podcast.

 Hillary will use the issue that she's a woman.

-And if she has her running rate, which I think she probably is already chosen, we've been seeing obviously that in person being interviewed, we will not have a chance.
+And if she has her running rate, which I think she probably has already chosen, we've been seeing obviously that person being interviewed, we will not have a chance.

-I'll be honest, I'm not a big believer in identity politics, gender politics, gee even geographic politics.
+I'll be honest, I'm not a big believer in identity politics, gender politics, even geographic politics.

 I think that if we want to fix the country, you pick the best, brightest, most available people to do it.

-He's the last man that bounds the budget, gave us a s surplus, and was literally transformative.
+He's the last man that balanced the budget, gave us a surplus, and was literally transformative.

-You know, like former somebody said to me the other day, well, you know, Newt is somewhat he's somewhat controversial.
+You know, somebody said to me the other day, well, you know, Newt is somewhat, he's somewhat controversial.

-You'd get you know, fifty page book on Donald Trump, page three, you'd stop reading it.
+You'd get, you know, 50-page book on Donald Trump, page three, you'd stop reading it.

 Seriously.